stiglers-eponym/BeamerPresenter/README.md

-## Build and install
+## Installation
+In Arch Linux you can install the package `beamerpresenter` or `beamerpresenter-git` from the AUR (that means you can skip the instructions for manual installation).
+Note that in these packages by default MuPDF is selected as PDF engine.
+In the PKGBUILD file of `beamerpresenter-git` you can easily adjust the Qt version and the PDF engine.

+A flatpak package will be availabe soon (only for the poppler version).

+## Manual installation
 Building is tested in Arch Linux and in xubuntu 20.04.
 Older versions of ubuntu are only compatible with version 0.1 of BeamerPresenter which is described [here](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#build).

-In Arch Linux you can install the Qt 5 version as package `beamerpresenter` or `beamerpresenter-git` from the AUR.
-(Globally replace qt5 by qt6 in PKGBUILD of the git version to build it with Qt 6.)
-Note that in these packages by default MuPDF is selected as PDF engine.
+The build process has changed recently.
+Building the releases up to 0.2.1 is very different from building the current git version.
+The releases use qmake, the mainline version uses cmake.

 First install the dependencies.
-You need Qt 5/6 including the multimedia module.
+You need cmake, zlib and Qt 5/6 including the multimedia module.
 In Qt 5 versions since 5.12 are tested, but other versions starting from 5.9 should also be supported.
 For installation in Qt 6 you need version 6.2 (or later).
-Additionally you need zlib and either the Qt 5/6 bindings of poppler or the MuPDF C bindings.
+Additionally you need either the Qt 5/6 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
-For Qt 5:
-* `qt5-qmake`
-* `qt5-default`
-* `qtmultimedia5-dev`
+* `cmake` (only for building and only in the mainline version)
+* `zlib1g-dev` (after the installation you can remove `zlib1g-dev` and keep only `zlib1g1`)
+* `qtmultimedia5-dev` (after the installation you can remove `qtmultimedia5-dev` and keep only `libqt5multimedia5` and `libqt5multimediawidgets5`)
 * `libqt5multimedia5-plugins` (optional, for showing videos)

-For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
+For poppler (optional, see [below](#build-with-qmake-releases)):
 * `libpoppler-qt5-dev`: version 0.86.1 is tested.
-Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.
+Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github. (after the installation you can remove `libpoppler-qt5-dev` and keep only `libpoppler-qt5-1`

-For MuPDF (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
+For MuPDF (optional, see [below](#build-with-qmake-releases)):
 * `libmupdf-dev` (only for building): Tested versions: 1.16.1 - 1.19.0.
-* `libfreetype-dev`
-* `libharfbuzz-dev`
-* `libjpeg-dev`
-* `libopenjp2-7-dev`
-* `libjbig2dec0-dev`
+* `libfreetype-dev` (after the installation you can remove `libfreetype-dev` and keep only `libfreetype6`)
+* `libharfbuzz-dev` (after the installation you can remove `libharfbuzz-dev` and keep only `libharfbuzz0b`)
+* `libjpeg-dev` (after the installation you can remove `libjpeg-dev` and keep only `libjpeg8`)
+* `libopenjp2-7-dev` (after the installation you can remove `libopenjp2-7-dev` and keep only `libopenjp2-7`)
+* `libjbig2dec0-dev` (after the installation you can remove `libjbig2dec0-dev` and keep only `libjbig2dec0`)
-* `libgumbo-dev` (for MuPDF >=1.18, probably not for version <=1.17)
+* `libgumbo-dev` (for MuPDF >=1.18, probably not for version <=1.17; after the installation you can remove `libgumbo-dev` and keep only `libgumbo1`)

-Others:
-* `zlib1g-dev`

 ### Dependencies in Arch Linux
 Replace qt5 by qt6 in all package names if you want to use Qt 6.

-For Qt 5:
+* `cmake` (only for building and only in the mainline version)
 * `qt5-multimedia` (depends on `qt5-base`, which is also required)
 * optional: `qt5-svg` for showing icons

-For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
+For poppler (optional, see [below](#build-with-qmake-releases)):
 * `poppler-qt5`

-For MuPDF (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
+For MuPDF (optional, see [below](#build-with-qmake-releases)):
 * `libmupdf` (only for building, tested versions: 1.16.1 - 1.19.0)
 * `jbig2dec`
 * `openjpeg2`